-Domestic violence is a pervasive problem in California and across the US.
-Every year, thousands of people experience various forms of domestic violence, often with tragic consequences.
+Domestic violence is a pervasive problem in California, and it often requires the skill set of an Orange County domestic violence lawyer to help resolve it.
 The family court system of Orange County, CA, strives to prevent domestic violence whenever possible and can provide protection to those who have experienced all types of domestic violence from their spouses, partners, and other close relations.

 Quinn & Dworakowski, LLP, has extensive experience handling a wide range of domestic violence cases on behalf of our Orange County clients.
 We understand the far-reaching effects these incidents can have on everyone involved and the legal implications they often carry in the family court system.
 Therefore, we not only acknowledge the suffering of victims but also the tragic consequences of false accusations of domestic violence.